 - using only a few words or not speaking in complete sentences

-- using sounds as opposed to words to communicate, though, in some cases, parents and caregivers may understand the meaning of these sounds
+- using sounds as opposed to words to communicate — although, in some cases, parents and caregivers may understand the meaning of these sounds

 - not relying on spoken language as a primary form of communication

-Autism is a complex diagnosis.
-The mere presence of this diagnosis does not provide much information about an individual, as autism causes a spectrum of symptoms.
+Autism is a complex condition.
+The diagnosis does not provide much information in itself, as autism causes a spectrum of symptoms.

 Researchers are still